appy1608/EMNLP2023-Multimodal-Complaint-Detection/README.md

 **MCD Dataset**

 We manually annotate and extend this multi-modal CESAMARD dataset.
 Each record in the MCD dataset consists of the page URL, domain, image URL, review title, review text, and their corresponding annotated complaint, sentiment, and emotion labels.
-Another file consists of the images corresponding to the dataset records.
 Overall there are 4931 non-complaint reviews and 2959 complaint reviews in the dataset.